 4. Ensure all people involved are properly trained

-It is essential that people who start at the lab are trained on the systems used so that they have a certain level of knowledge that allows them to run a study smoothly.
-Generally, trainings are important for any kind of position in the lab.
-Having to train people during the testing process is a disadvantage and usually requires more time and effort than needed with solid training beforehand.
+It is essential that the people involved in data collection are trained on the systems used so that they have a level of knowledge that allows them to run a study smoothly.
+Generally, training is important for any kind of position in the lab.
+Having to train people before the testing process is advantageous and allows you to prepare for potential mishaps or missteps made during the experiment.

 5. Always use protocols